AlfCano/rk.aiken_v/README.md

 ## Usage

-1. Once installed, navigate to the **Analysis -> V de Aiken** menu in RKWard.
+1. Once installed, navigate to the **Analysis -> Aiken's V** menu in RKWard.
-2. In the **Opciones Principales** tab, select the input data frame.
+2. In the **Main Options** tab, select the input data frame.
 The data should be structured with items as rows and judges/raters as columns.
 3. Specify the lowest (`lo`) and highest (`hi`) possible values on your rating scale.
 4. Choose the desired confidence level (`p`).
 5. Optionally, specify an object name to save the results list into.
-6. Navigate to the **Gráfico** tab.
+6. Navigate to the **Plot** tab.
-7. Check the "Crear gráfico de V de Aiken" box to enable plotting.
+7. Check the "Create plot of Aiken's V" box to enable plotting.
-8. Adjust the "Línea de referencia" to set a cutoff value for your analysis.
+8. Adjust the "Line of reference" to set a cutoff value for your analysis.
 You can see the effect of this change in real-time by clicking the **Preview** button.
 9. Click **Submit** to run the full analysis.

 ## Output